spendierk/TKET_website/what_is_TKET.rst

 - **Quantum Compiler**: TKET, underpinned by a high-performance C++ library, is a high-performance compiler that tailors quantum circuits to the constraints of specific quantum hardware.
 - **Platform Agnostic**: TKET can target various quantum processing units (QPUs) and simulators.
 - **Integration with Libraries**: TKET is compatible with popular quantum libraries such as Qiskit, Cirq, Braket, PennyLane, and more.
-- **Python Interface**: TKET is accessible through its Python package, `pytket`, available on GitHub.
-Install with the command `pip install pytket`.
+- **Python Interface**: TKET is accessible through its Python package, ``pytket``, available on GitHub.
+Install with the command ``pip install pytket``.
+For any difficulties with installation, please consult our `troubleshooting <https://cqcl.github.io/tket/pytket/api/install.html>`_ page.

 Quantum Computing Stack Overview:
 ---------------------------------

 1. **Use Cases**: Specific tasks like machine learning and chemistry tackled using quantum algorithms.
-2. **Software Applications**: Generate quantum circuits, like a QFT, with universal gates.
+2. **Software Applications**: Generate quantum circuits, like the quantum Fourier transform (QFT), with universal gates.
 3. **TKET Optimization**: Refines circuits based on hardware limitations, such as stricter gatesets and qubit connectivity.
 4. **Hardware Translation**: Post-TKET processing translates optimized circuits into machine code for QPUs.